Financial Aid and Scholarships

 Financial Aid Satisfactory Academic Progress Standards

 Students are expected to maintain certain academic standards and make satisfactory progress toward a degree in order to receive federal and state financial aid.
 In accordance with Federal and State laws and regulations, MSU Billings has established a policy to define and administer standards of academic progress for all students.
-Detailed information explaining the financial aid satisfactory progress standards, including the appeal and reinstatement process, is available on line at www.msubillings.edu/finaid/SAP.htm.
+Detailed information explaining the financial aid satisfactory progress standards, including the appeal and reinstatement process, is available online at www.msubillings.edu/finaid/SAP.htm.

 Verification Process